sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 1. Connect Bitbucket Server / Bitbucket Data Center to Sourcegraph (_see instructions above_).
 1. Install the [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) on your Bitbucket Server / Bitbucket Data Center instance.
-1. In Sourcegraph, go to **Site admin > Manage repositories** and edit the Bitbucket Server / Bitbucket Data Center configuration.
+1. In Sourcegraph, go to **Site admin > Manage code hosts** and edit the Bitbucket Server / Bitbucket Data Center configuration.
 1. Add the `"webhooks"` property to `"plugin"` (you can generate a secret with `openssl rand -hex 32`):<br /> `"plugin": {"webhooks": {"secret": "verylongrandomsecret"}}`
 1. Click **Update repositories**.
 1. Note the webhook URL displayed below the **Update repositories** button.